Jamaal Bowman

 Jamaal Anthony Bowman (born April 1, 1976) is an American politician and former educator who served from 2021 to 2025 as the United States representative for New York's 16th congressional district.

 Bowman is the founder and former principal of the Cornerstone Academy for Social Action, a public middle school in Eastchester, Bronx.
 He defeated 16-term incumbent Eliot Engel in the 2020 Democratic primary and was first elected to Congress that November.
 He was a member of the Squad, an informal group of leftist members of the House Democratic Caucus.
 On October 26, 2023, Bowman pleaded guilty to a misdemeanor for willfully setting off a false fire alarm in the Cannon House Office Building.
 Bowman paid a $1,000 fine and the charge was later dropped.
 On December 7, the House of Representatives voted 214–191 to censure him for the fire alarm incident.

-A critic of U.S. support for Israel during the Gaza war, Bowman sought re-election in 2024, where he was challenged by George Latimer in the Democratic primary.
-Bowman was defeated by a double-digit margin.
+A critic of U.S. support for Israel during the Gaza war, Bowman sought re-election in 2024, but lost renomination in the Democratic primary to Westchester County Executive George Latimer.
+Bowman lost renomination 41.4%–58.6% in what was the most expensive primary race for a House seat in U.S. history (until Thomas Massie's primary in 2026).